How to Protect Your Belongings During a Home Renovation

 Why Self Storage?

 There are several reasons why you should choose to put your stuff away in a self-storage unit.
 The number one reason is reducing your stress.
 Through the course of the renovation, you will be interacting with several people, answering various queries, making impromptu decisions, and revising design plans.
 This can all be quite stressful and overwhelming.
-Bothering about safeguarding the furniture and decor, is only an additional burden on your mind.
 Packing up your items and putting them in a safe and secure location like a self-storage unit will ease your mind because it offers you:

 A self-storage unit is a secure space.
 Once you have put your goods in storage you can rest assured that they will be safe and free from damage during renovation